bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 Pointing Discard
 ^^^^^^^^^^^^^^^^

-If the *pointing_discard* parameter is set to true, an entire set of data points can be set to NaN.
-During the exposure time of a single chop cycle, if the pointing error exceeds the defined threshold specified by the *pointing_threshold* parameter, the slopes of all ramps in that chop cycle are set to NaN and discarded from further analysis.
+If the *Discard ramps with bad pointing* option in the Redux GUI is ticked, or the ``pointing_discard`` parameter in the config file is set to true, an entire set of data points can be set to NaN.
+During the exposure time of a single chop cycle, if the pointing error exceeds the defined threshold specified by the ``pointing_threshold`` parameter, the slopes of all ramps in that chop cycle are set to NaN and discarded from further analysis.
 This is done to mitigate the risk of low-quality data influencing the final product.
 Note that this feature is currently non-functional as pointing quality flags are intended to be added